 ii.
 We created secondary indices on location_name in locations table as well as on location_id in review table.
 After creating secondary index on location_name in locations and location_id in review, the querying got significantly faster.
 When using a location_id on all three relations (locations, review and checkins) and sorting them on it, mysql might be utilizing merge join between checkins, location and review.
 The query processing time before we made secondary indices was 15.79 sec and 0.26 sec after the secondary indices.
 This is a significant improvement in query processing time and shows great use of b+tree index.

 iii We created secondary index on place_name in checkins table.
 After creating secondary index on place_name in checkins MySQL used index look up to find matching record of place_name=’New York City’.
 After index look up, this query finished executing in 0.07 sec compared to 1.24 sec (without using any index).
 For rest of the easy and hard queries, MySQL had the optimal evaluation plans.
 Mostly, MySQL chose primary indices for index look up to find matching records.

+The information regarding query processing time is summarized in the below table.